nasa/trick/trick_source/trick_utils/SAIntegrator/examples/AsteroidFlyBy/README.md

 The Flyby program uses the **SA::RKF45Integrator** class to simulate an asteroid passing near Earth.

-The RKF45Integrator is an adaptive step-size integrator.
-It adapts the integration step-size to maintain a specified accuracy.
-If a particular step-size doesn't produce the needed accuracy then the step-size is reduced and the integration step is performed again.
-If the needed accuracy is being produced then the step-size can be increased.
-There is some over-head in the extra calculations, that estimate the local-error.
-But, this can be more than made up for by the fact that the step-size is small **only** when necessary.

 For each numerical integration time-step, the simulation program prints:

 1. time (s)